vegaprotocol/documentation/docs/concepts/trading-on-vega/positions-margin.md

 :::

 ### Margin requirements
 The Vega protocol calculates margin levels, which are used to determine when a trader has the right amount, too much, or not enough margin set aside to support their position(s).

+The margin levels try to ensure that a trader does not enter a trade that will immediately need to be closed out.

 Not all levels are relevant to both margin methods.